This post may contain affiliate links. Please see my affiliate disclaimer for more information.

 Why would this matter?
 Well diameter influences how easy it is to grip the bar.
 For example deadlift specific bars tend to be thinner to allow for a better grip when pulling from the floor – the Strength Shop deadlift ‘bastard’ bar is 27mm diameter as an example (although p6 of the IPF rules state a bar should be between 28 – 29mm).
 Bars used for squats and bench tend to be thicker as grip strength matters less.

 The 2029 therefore offers a more powerlifting focused alternative to the 2028 with the wider diameter which is meant to mimic the wider competition bars.
-This bar would suit people looking to bench / squat more so than deadlifting, but the difference for a novice may be overrated.
+This bar would suit people looking to bench / squat more so than deadlifting, but the difference for a novice may be slight at best.

 “Middle for diddle” comes in to play here – if going for a general bar to do everything, I would be inclined to stick to a 28mm or 28.5mm as a jack of all trades.

 So you can probably tell I am fairly neutral on the Strength Shop 2028 barbell.
-I am looking to replace the bar as ultimately I have had enough of its negatives that I am looking to buy an alternative.
+I ended up retiring the bar from regular use as ultimately I had enough of its negatives and managed to snag a Bulldog 1.0 when it was in stock (reviewed here).

-BUT that is not the full story – this is a bar I have used in virtually every session in my home gym since 2015, and it is without a doubt the best budget barbell available in the UK.
+BUT that is not the full story – this is a bar I have used in virtually every session in my home gym over almost 6 years, and it is without a doubt the best budget barbell available in the UK.
 I have had more than my moneys worth from it, and for that reason I would say it is worth the price.

 Without this bar I would never have developed my interest in working out and home gym equipment as fully – and for that I owe this bar a lot of credit.
 It is unfortunate that is simply has become a victim of its own success as the bar is outclassed by barbells that cost roughly twice as much.

-If you can stretch to around £260 I would suggest skipping the Strength Shop bar and going for something like the ATX RAM, but if you are really on a budget you will have a great bar in the 2028 (or 2029) barbell.
-I think the 2028 bar is the best weightlifting bar available for under £150 in the UK.
+If you are really on a tight budget you will still have a great bar in the 2028 (or 2029) barbell as I think the 2028 bar is the best weightlifting bar available for under £150 in the UK, just be aware of the downsides noted above!